This salad came to my mind right as I was falling asleep.

 - 1/4 tsp sea salt

-- optional: pinch each ground cardamom + coriander
+- 1 pinch each ground cardamom + coriander (optional)

-- Avocado, grape seed, or coconut oil for pan-frying (~2 Tbsp or 30 ml)
+- Avocado, grape seed, or coconut oil for pan-frying (~2 Tbsp or 30 ml as original recipe is written // adjust if altering batch size)

 - 2 tsp finely minced garlic

-- 1 large bundle of kale (non curly // or sub mixed greens)
+- 1 large bundle kale (non curly // or sub mixed greens)

-- 1 Tbsp (15 ml) avocado or grape seed oil
+- 1 Tbsp avocado or grape seed oil

-- 1 beet, finely grated or sliced (I used a mandolin)
+- 1 medium beet (finely grated or sliced // I used a mandolin)

-- 2 Tbsp ( 6 g) coriander seeds (or 1 heaping Tbsp ground coriander)
+- 2 Tbsp coriander seeds (or 1 heaping Tbsp ground coriander per 2 Tbsp seeds)

 - 1 tsp ground black pepper